Remote access to the Linux desktop with SSL encryption: x11vnc + SSVNC client

 We have finished with the server.
 Proceed with the installation of the client.

 - Installation and use of client SSVNC

-In reality the client to the server will not be installed E 'can directly download the binaries available for Windows, MAC OS and Unix / Linux.
+In fact the client to the server will not be installed And 'possible to directly download the binaries available for Windows, MAC OS and Unix / Linux.
 We can grab the file from here .
-If you want you can collect the files containing the binaries of the operating system only of interest to us, or those containing the source code of the client by going to this page .
+If you want you can collect the files containing the binaries of the operating system only in our interest or those containing the source code of the client by going to this page .
 I decided to use SSVNC also because downloading on a USB stick all the binaries for various operating systems can access our desktop with any computer available in the world without having to install anything! ...
 Also for example in an Internet Cafe in London ...
-Obviously forewarned how conserved encryption certificates and do not miss the USB stick!
+Of course, mind you as stored in the encryption certificates and do not miss the USB stick!

-After downloading the file of interest to us, we need to unpack and inside it, having downloaded the file with the tracks that I have pointed out in the first link, we will find different folders for different operating systems.
+After downloading the file of interest to us, we need to unpack and inside it, having downloaded the file with the tracks that I mentioned in the first link, we will find different folders for different operating systems.
 We identify what interests us and we start "ssvnc."
-We will find ourselves in front of this screen (the client was started on Win XP):
+We will be facing this screen (the client was started on Win XP):

 First click on the button "Certs ..." that allows us to open the window to enter the SSL certificate for our server to the client.
-Obviously, this certificate must be previously copied to the computer where the client is started, exactly as explained earlier when we talked about the server configuration.
-Here is shielded interest
+Obviously, this certificate must be previously copied to the computer where the client is started, exactly as described a moment ago when we talked about the configuration of the server.
+Here is shielded interest: